 Ahmedabad is the largest city in the Indian state of Gujarat.
-It was formerly the capital of Gujarat, and is still the judicial capital since the Gujarat High Court is located there.
+It was formerly the capital of Gujarat and is still the judicial capital since the Gujarat High Court is located there.
 The estimated population of Ahmedabad in 2016 is over 7 million people in the city and approximately 8 million in the urban agglomeration.

 There is also a large population of traders, known as Vanias, who belong to various sects of the Jainism religion and the Vaishnava sect of Hinduism.
-In addition to Hindus and people practicing Jainism, there are over 300,000 Muslims living in Ahmedabad.
+In addition to Hindus and people practicing Jainism, over 300,000 Muslims are living in Ahmedabad.
 There is a small percentage of the population (0.72%) who are Christian.
 There is only one synagogue and around 125 Jewish people living in the city.
 Thanks to the population of practicing Jains and Hindus, there is widespread vegetarianism in the city’s restaurants and hotels.

 The majorities of Ahmedabad’s residents are native Gujaratis and speak the Gujarati language.
 In addition to Gujarati, the other two major languages spoken in Ahmedabad are Hindi and English.
 There are also Malayalis, Tamils, Marathis, Sindhis, and Punjabis who bring their culture and languages to the city.

 Ahmedabad Population Growth

 The area where Ahmedabad is located has been populated since the 11th century.
 Sultan Ahmed Shah named the city Ahmedabad after himself in 1411 A.D. when he took control of the city.
 The census done in 1871 showed a population of 116,900.
-By 1911 there were over a quarter of a million people and over a half million by the 1941 census.
+By 1911 there were over a quarter of a million people and over a half million by the 1941 count.
 The city passed the 1 million resident mark by the 1961 census with over 1.1 million residents.
-The city has grown by about one and a half million people by the last census in 2011.
+The city grew by about one and a half million people by the last census in 2011.
 A nearby military base and government institutions bring people from all over India to Ahmedabad and fuel city growth.
 By 2021, there could be nearly 9 million people residing in Ahmedabad.